cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 If you don't have an OKD cluster, you can build one by following the instructions in this post: [Back To Where It All Started - Let’s Build an OpenShift Home Lab](/blog%20post/2023/03/06/Back-To-Where-It-All-Started.html)

+__Note:__ If you don't have access to an OKD cluster, or want to use OpenShift Local with OpenShift Dev Spaces, then skip this next section and follow the instructions here instead: [Install OpenShift Local and OpenShift Dev Spaces](/dev-spaces/install-crc/)  Then, come back to this post for the demo section.

+### Install and Configure a CheCluster

 The first thing that we need to do, is create a `CatalogSource` for the DevWorkspace Operator.
 Eclipse Che and OpenShift Dev Spaces are dependent on this operator.
-If you are on a subscribed OpenShift cluster or using OpenShift Local, then the DevWorkspace Operator is already available, and you can install the Red Hat supported build of Eclipse Che called OpenShift Dev Spaces.  __Note:__ If you don't have access to an OKD cluster, or want to use OpenShift Local with OpenShift Dev Spaces, then skip this next section and follow the instructions here instead: [Install OpenShift Local and OpenShift Dev Spaces](/dev-spaces/install-crc/)  Then, come back here for the demo section.
+If you are on a subscribed OpenShift cluster or using OpenShift Local, then the DevWorkspace Operator is already available, and you can install the Red Hat supported build of Eclipse Che called OpenShift Dev Spaces.

 But, like I said, this post is going to focus on upstream Eclipse Che.
 This blog is all about upstream after all...